kirangathani/KG-CyanoCapture-Disulfide-Bond-Favorability-Predictor/README.md

 ## Notes

-- The script uses pH 7.2 for E. coli and pH 7.5 for Cyanobacteria environments.
+- PROPKA analysis is run at a stable, neutral pH (7.0) for all proteins.
-- PROPKA analysis is run at neutral pH (7.0).
+- The script uses the pKa values from this neutral pH analysis to predict protonation states at pH 7.2 (E. coli environment) and pH 7.5 (Cyanobacteria environment).
-- Ensure you have a stable internet connection for downloading PDB files.
+- This approach assumes that pKa values don't significantly change over this small pH range.

 ## Troubleshooting